Take Your Career to the Next Level

 If you do not see an available position below please email email@example.com and tell us why you think you would be a great fit at Sierra Nevada Journeys.

-Sierra Nevada Journeys does not discriminate on the basis of gender, race, ethnicity, religion, sexual orientation, or disability.
-We proactively seek a diverse workplace to reflect the diversity of the communities we serve, and therefore members of ethnic minorities and other protected classes are encouraged to apply.
+We do not discriminate on the basis of gender, race, ethnicity, religion, sexual orientation, or disability.
+Additionally, we proactively seek a diverse workplace to reflect the diversity of the communities we serve, and therefore members of ethnic minorities and other protected classes are encouraged to apply.

 We are proud to be a 2014-2017 finalist for Best Places to Work and a GuideStar Gold Rated nonprofit.